minds-n-company/CDSS-Sinusitis/README.md

 # Deep Learning-based Diagnosis of Maxillary Sinusitis using Paranasal Sinus X-ray

 ## Introduction
 This project aims to build a deep learning-based diagnostic model of maxillary sinusitis.
-A total of 10,845 paranasal sinus X-rays (DICOM format) were used, which will be available at this site with restricted access.
-This repository includes 10-fold cross-validation, data preprocessing, and evaluation using a trained model.
+The convolutional neural network (EfficientNet-B3) were trained and evaluated using a total of 10,845 sinus patches of paranasal sinus X-rays (DICOM format) acquired from Konyang University hospital, which will be available at this site with restricted access.
+This repository includes 10-fold cross-validation, data preprocessing, and evaluation process.
 This study was supported by grants from the National Information Society Agency (NIA) of Korea.

 ## Table of Contents
 1. Installation and Requirements